About The Flight School at Colorado Springs

 Frequently Asked Questions

-Becoming a pilot can be a daunting task, but our friendly operations team is happy to answer your questions.
+Becoming a pilot can be a daunting task, but the friendly operations team at The Flight School at Meadow Lake is happy to answer your questions.
 Feel free to give us a call anytime.

 Yes.
 There’s no way around the simple fact that flight training is expensive.
 The cost of aircraft, parts, fuel, insurance, maintenance, hangars, operations and flight instruction all contribute to high rental prices.